JuliusTechCo/JuliusGraph/README.md

 Our tutorials are available in two formats:

-- As interactive jupyter notebooks hosted in our development environment.
+- As interactive jupyter notebooks hosted in Julius' development environment.
 It is the best format for you to learn and experiment with graph computing interactively.
 To gain access to these online tutorials notebooks, please follow the instructions below to [register for developer access](https://github.com/JuliusTechCo/JuliusGraph#register-for-developer-access), it only takes a minute to register and it is free!